loomio/loomio-docs/oric/src/guide-connectors.md

 # 1. Set up your board on Loomio

+## Group settings

 Your Loomio group is pre-configured to help you get started.
 As a Connector you have been given administration rights for the group.
 This means you can edit group settings.

 Please review each of the following settings and change to suit your organization.

----

 *On your group home page, go to the **Settings** tab and click **Edit group settings**.*

 **Group name**: The name of your organization is the default.
 Do you want to change this?

 **Handle**: A simplified label for your group that you can share with others, *e.g. decisions.oric.gov.au/aboriginal-corporation*.

-	Tip: Short names work best for your handle.
+	**Tip**: Short names work best for your handle.

 **Cover image**: Upload an image that represents your organization. *(Replace the stock image.)*